 - Because outreach and public engagement are key components of Auburn University's mission, the institution implemented several initiatives that supported local K-12 programs.
 These efforts increased the number and improved the readiness of high school students to attend college.

 - Recognizing that learning in a university rests upon the foundation of faculty expertise, Auburn successfully established nearly 100 new professorships to acknowledge the efforts of distinguished faculty who have enhanced the institution's capabilities and reputation by their superior teaching and mentoring, innovative research, and an impressive record of service.

 - Because the needs of faculty, staff, and students evolve and change, so must the campus facilities that support the institution's mission.
 Anticipating a need to update many academic, administrative, and residential building over the coming years, we established a much-needed prioritization process to support the orderly refreshment of our campus facilities.
-At the same time, we began a scheduled update of the Campus Master Plan, which provides a framework for physical development of Auburn's campus and offers forward-thinking guidance for the replacement of older buildings and the location of new buildings, campus landmarks, and landscape
+At the same time, we began a scheduled update of the Campus Master Plan, which provides a framework for physical development of Auburn's campus and offers forward-thinking guidance for the replacement of older buildings and the location of new buildings, campus landmarks, and landscape features.

 - Following completion of the "It Begins At Auburn" capital campaign in 2008, the University began immediately to plan for its next comprehensive campaign.
 In 2011, Auburn announced plans for a new billion-dollar campaign.
 The campaign's goals include generating new funds to support scholarships, research, and other opportunities for excellence designed to elevate learning.